Taipei Travel Guide

 Oyster Vermicelli

 It’s often little more than oysters and misua (salted wheat flour vermicelli) served in a tasty broth.
-You can find some of the best oyster vermicelli in Taipei at Ay-Chung Flour-Rice Noodle near Ximending in Wanhua.
+You can find some of the tastiest oyster vermicelli in Taipei at Ay-Chung Flour-Rice Noodle (show map) near Ximending in Wanhua.

 Xiaolongbao

-Although xiaolongbao is associated more with Shanghai, no other city in the world has mastered the art better than Taipei.
-Xiaolongbao is dished out with a variety of fillings, ranging anywhere from minced ginger pork or crab roe to cooked cabbage or cucumbers.
+Although xiaolongbao is more closely associated with Shanghai, no other city in the world has mastered the art better than Taipei.
+Xiaolongbao is dished out with a variety of fillings, ranging from minced ginger pork or crab roe to cooked cabbage or cucumbers.

-Two of the best restaurants to eat xiaolongbao in Taipei are Hangzhou Xiaolong Tangbao in Da’an District or any Din Tai Fung location in Taipei.
+Two of the best restaurants to eat xiaolongbao in Taipei are Hangzhou Xiaolong Tangbao (show map) in Da’an District or any Din Tai Fung location in Taipei.

 A-gei

-Not technically a Taipei, but a Tamsui delicacy, a-gei is hollowed-out bean curd (tofu) stuffed with cellophane noodles and seasoned with a special spicy sauce.
-Compared to the usually subdued heat of Taiwanese food, a-gei packs a slight punch.
+Not technically a Taipei but a Tamsui delicacy, a-gei is hollowed-out bean curd (tofu) stuffed with cellophane noodles and seasoned with a special spicy sauce.
+Compared to the usually subdued heat of most Taiwanese food, a-gei packs a slight punch.
 In a good way, of course.

-Even though the texture of isn’t something that will appeal to everyone, a-gei‘s a must-have food if heading north to Tamsui.
+Even though the texture isn’t something that will appeal to everyone, a-gei is a must-have food if heading north to Tamsui.
 The best place to get your fix is at the original a-gei stand, located on Tamsui Old Street near the main entrance.

-With the awesome Taipei MRT always at your beck and call, there are plenty of options abound in choose your Taipei accommodations.
-Among the best places to stay in Taipei for travellers are Ximending, Zhongzheng, and Xinyi.
+With the MRT always at your beck and call, there are plenty of options to choose from for your Taipei accommodations.
+Among our favorite places to stay in Taipei for travelers are Ximending, Zhongzheng, and Xinyi.
 All of these districts offer an excellent selection of high-quality accommodations with plenty of things to do in the vicinity.

 Not sure where to start?
-Check out a few of these best hotels in Taipei:
+Here are a couple of our favorite hotels in Taipei to launch your search:

-• Roaders Hotel: An interesting boutique hotel just minutes from Ximending and Taipei Main Station that forges its handsome looks on around the theme of the great American road trip.
-Rooms are sleek and smartly designed with city views available in their value-laden mid-range rooms.
+• Roaders Hotel: An interesting boutique hotel just minutes from Ximending and Taipei Main Station that forges its handsome looks around the theme of the great American road trip.
+The rooms here are sleek and smartly designed, offering city views in their mid-range, value-laden accommodations.

-• Grand Hyatt Taipei: A luxurious hotels staring down the dazzling Taipei 101.
+• Grand Hyatt Taipei: This luxurious hotel stares down the dazzling Taipei 101.
 The spacious rooms feature a classy modern style blended with a classic Asian elegance.
-Views onto the city are simply stunning.
+The views of the city from here are simply stunning.

 Getting there

 Taipei is serviced by two airports: Taiwan Taoyuan International Airport (TPE) and Taipei Songshan (TSA).
-Most flights from international destinations come in through Taoyuan with only a handful of shorter international flights using the more convenient Songshan (mostly from China, South Korea, and Japan).
+Most flights from international destinations arrive at Taoyuan, with only a handful of shorter international flights using the more convenient Songshan (mainly from China, South Korea, and Japan).

 Getting around